Employee Retirement Income Security Act of 1974: ERISA preemption

 ERISA Section 514 preempts all state laws that relate to any employee benefit plan, with certain, enumerated exceptions.
-The most important exceptions (i.e., state laws that survive despite the fact that they may relate to an employee benefit plan) are state insurance, banking, or securities laws, generally applicable criminal laws, and domestic relations orders that meet ERISA's qualification requirements.
+The most important exceptions (i.e., state laws that survive despite the fact that they may relate to an employee benefit plan), known as the "savings clause", are state insurance, banking, or securities laws, generally applicable criminal laws, and domestic relations orders that meet ERISA's qualification requirements.
+Thus, the savings clause generally permits states to regulate entities in these covered industries without running afoul of ERISA's preemptive scheme.
 ERISA also does not govern public pension funds, but it is often looked to for guidance regarding fund duties in addition to state pension codes.

-A major limitation is placed on the insurance exception, known as the "deemer clause", which essentially provides that state insurance law cannot operate on employer self-funded benefit plans.
+Application of the savings clause is cabined by what is commonly referred to as ERISA's "deemer clause", which generally provides that an employee benefit plan governed by ERISA shall not be "deemed" an insurer, bank, trust company, investment company, or a company engaged in the insurance or banking business in order to be subject to state law (and accordingly, avoid ERISA preemption).
 The Supreme Court has created another limitation on the insurance exception, in which even a law that regulates insurance is preempted if it purports to add a remedy to a participant or beneficiary in an employee benefit plan that ERISA did not explicitly provide.

 A three-part analysis is used to decide whether ERISA preempts state law.
 First, preemption is presumed if the state law "relates to" any employee benefit plan.
 Second, a state law relating to an employee benefit plan may be protected from preemption under ERISA if it regulates insurance, banking, or securities.
 The third step of the ERISA preemption analysis concerns the "deemer" clause.
 State insurance regulation may be saved only to the extent that it regulates genuine insurance companies or insurance contracts.
 As a result, a state may not "deem" that an employee benefit plan is an insurance plan in an effort to sidestep preemption if the benefit plan would not otherwise meet the requirements as an insurance company or contract.
-The "deemer" clause therefore restricts the use of the "savings" clause to conventionally insured employee benefit plans.
+The "deemer" clause therefore restricts the use of the savings clause to conventionally insured employee benefit plans.